How Do I Become an Ordained Minister?

-Whether or not you belong to a religious organization, it is easy - and even free - to become an ordained minister online.
-With your online ordination, you can officaite at weddings, baptisms and funerals.
-This can be done just for friends and family, or even as a side business if you wish.
-Many people who are getting married aren't part of a church, but still want to have an ordained minister officiate at their wedding.
-And sometimes the bride and groom may want a friend or family member to officiate the wedding - that's where online ordination comes into play!
+You can easily become an ordained minister online for free and use your online ordination to officiate at funerals, baptisms, and weddings.
+Many people who are getting married aren't part of a church but still want to have an ordained minister officiate at their wedding.
+And sometimes the bride and groom may want a friend or family member to officiate the wedding—that's where online ordination comes into play!

 Where to Become Ordained Online